gentoo-mirror/SarahMiaOverlay/README.md

 budgie-extras add a lot of applets and helper applications.

 After merging budgie-extras please start the Window Shuffler.
 This can be done with the provided Window Shuffler application in your applications list/menu.
 You can set additional options there as well.
+The config for the new window preview when alt tabbing is with budgie-extras in the Previews Control in your applications list/menu.
+You can set additional options there as well.

 **Other**